klowe0100/pydo/docs/docs/advanced_usage/recurrence.md

 If you complete or delete the children of a recurrent or repeating task, the next child will be spawned.
-But if you wish to delete or complete the parent so no further children gets created, you can do either by calling `done` or `del` with the parent task id, or with the `-p` argument with the child id.
+But if you wish to delete or complete the parent so no further children gets created, you can do either by calling `do` or `del` with the parent task id, or with the `-p` argument with the child id.
 The advantage of the second method is that you don't need to know the parent id, and it will close both parent and children